TechPaula/PC6502/README.md

 A000-BFFF SERIAL INTERFACE (minimally decoded) C000-FFFF 16K ROM (BASIC from C000 TO DED3, serial routines FF00 to FFFF)
 It's also not very stable just yet.
 I do sometimes get corruption in the data to/from the serial console.
 2025-09-21 - Version 1.1 Schematic and PCB uploaded.
-A lot of changes and simplicifcation in some ways.
+A lot of changes and simplicifcation in some ways, A simpler CPU board (direct link to FT245R, 74161 removed and some tidying of tracks).
+Fixed a couple of floating inputs to RAM/ROM
+VIA is much simpler, having just the one VIA chip.
+POWER board has USB-PD and a 24VDC input for higher power stuff in the future.
+These three PCBs have been orderred.

 ## CPU Board